Jameel9/DENV_ML/README.md

 # DENV_ML_paper
-Machine-Learning Approach to Identify Potential Dengue Virus Protease Inhibitors: A Computational perspective.
+Files related to the paper "Machine-Learning Approach to Identify Potential Dengue Virus Protease Inhibitors: A Computational perspective".